South Ogden, Utah: History

 South Ogden's close location to Hill Air Force Base and the Ogden Arsenal led to a housing boom in the 1940s.
 By 1946 the population exceeded 3,600, and South Ogden became known as the "City of Homes."
 The largest growth for the city came in the 1950s, at which time it grew by 150 percent.
 Because of this new growth, a new municipal building was constructed.
 The building also housed a fire station, and a new 1953 fire truck was purchased.
 Washington Boulevard was widened to four lanes south of 40th Street.

-Throughout the past forty years, residential growth has continued in the "City of Homes."
-Businesses, schools, churches, fire and police departments, sewer and water lines continued to grow or to be expanded to serve the growing population.
-A new city hall was dedicated on December 8, 1983.
-Today, South Ogden boasts a comfortable balance of residential areas and business districts.

-Several small shopping centers, stores, movie theaters, medical offices, and dental offices are scattered throughout the city.
-The Frank M. Browning Center for the Boy Scouts of America, the Kiwanis Club, Utah Highway Patrol, and a division of the Utah Driver's License Bureau are located in South Ogden.

 Mormon pioneers settled the area, and the LDS Church is still well represented, with several chapels located in the city.
 The Greek Orthodox Church of the Transfiguration was consecrated on December 18, 1969; the Holy Family Catholic Church was dedicated on May 26, 1981; and a few smaller denominations are also housed in the city.